 To see specific information on what tasks have been completed per host, click the link in the Message column for the appropriate host.
 In the Tasks pop-up, click the individual task to see the related log files.
 You can select filter conditions by using the Show drop-down list.
-To see a larger version of the log contents, click the Open icon or to copy the contents to the clipboard, use the Copy icon.
+To see a larger version of the log contents, click Open or to copy the contents to the clipboard, use Copy.